tf-stuff/things/readme.md

 <h2>i want to help, how can i?</h2>
 make an issue.
 <h2>where is your contact information?</h2>
-i will not give you any, as that might allow you to harass me. please instead complain on reddit, discord, and various forums so that this can be seen by mod makers and server admins.
+i will not give you any, as that might allow you to harass me. please instead complain on reddit, discord, and various forums so that this can be seen by more people and make more people mad.